typegoose/mongodb-memory-server/README.md

 - NodeJS: 10.15+
 - Typescript: 3.8+ (if used)

+If using NodeJS below 12.10, package `rimraf` needs to be installed (when using cleanup with `force`)

 And one of those:

 - having `lsb-core` installed (or any that provides the `lsb_release` command)